vineet574/real-time-air-quality-monitoring/README.md

 1️⃣ User enters latitude & longitude.
 2️⃣ App fetches real-time AQI for the entered location.
 3️⃣ AQI Trend Chart appears, showing pollution patterns over time.

+Key Additions:
+Days Slider: Enables users to choose the number of days for historical data.

+Download Button: Allows users to download the AQI history as a CSV file.

+Dynamic Historical Trend: Users can customize the duration of AQI trend visualization.